HomeBlog

 A flat-rate car allowance

-As this is a lump sum you give to your employees in advance, it can’t be averaged at the end of the year and translated to a per-kilometer allowance to be excluded from the employee’s income.
+Since this is a lump sum you give to your employees in advance, it can’t be averaged at the end of the year and translated to a per-kilometer allowance to be excluded from the employee’s income.

-Best Practices for Implementing the CRA Mileage Rate
+Best practices for implementing the CRA mileage rate

-How to Stay CRA-Compliant?
+How to stay CRA-compliant

 Whenever you or your employees use a personal vehicle for business purposes, the following information should be entered in the logbook to stay compliant: